RoboMarth/osc-hw-submission/README.md

 Login into OSC OnDemand.
 There should be an option `Develop` in the top navbar that appeared because of the creation of the folder in Step 1.

-Select `Develop > My Sandbox Apps (Development) > Launch Homework Submission` to preview the app as an instructor.
+Select `Develop > My Sandbox Apps (Development) > Details > Bundle Install >
+Launch Homework Submission` to preview the app as an instructor.